Rae Silver

 Rae Silver is a Canadian behavioral neuroendocrinologist and neuroscientist best known for her research on the role of the suprachiasmatic nucleus (SCN) of the hypothalamus in generating circadian rhythms, the role of mast cells in the brain, the physiological mechanisms of parental behavior in ring doves.
-She is currently the Helene L. and Mark N. Kaplan Professor of Natural & Physical Sciences and is currently the Chair of the Neuroscience Program and Professor of Psychology at Barnard College.
+Currently, she is the Helene L. and Mark N. Kaplan Professor of Natural & Physical Sciences as well as the Chair of the Neuroscience Program and Professor of Psychology at Barnard College.
 In addition, she is jointly appointed as a Professor in the Department of Psychology at Columbia University and in the Department of Pathology and Cell Biology with the Columbia College of Physicians and Surgeons.

 Education and career

 Silver received her B.S. in Physiological Psychology from McGill University in 1966.
 She then received her M.A. in Biopsychology from City College of the City University of New York (CUNY) in 1970.
 She then received her Ph.D. in Biopsychology from the Institute of Animal Behavior at Rutgers University-Newark.
 Her doctoral advisor was Daniel S. Lehrman.

 After receiving her graduate degree, Silver was an assistant professor at Rutgers University-Newark from 1972–1974.
 From 1974–76, she was an assistant professor at Hunter College of the City University of New York, as well as a research associate at The American Museum of Natural History.
 She then joined the faculty at Barnard College in 1976 and became a full professor in 1982.
 She has held her position as the Helene L. and Mark N. Kaplan Professor of Natural & Physical Sciences since 1990.

 In 2002, she served as co‐Chair of the Research Maximization and Prioritization Committee at NASA, which prioritized biological research for the International Space Station.
 From 2006–2007, she served as a senior advisor to the Office of the Director at the National Science Foundation.
 She was also a representative of the U.S. on the Council of Scientists for the International Human Frontier Science Program, an international science funding body, where she served as Chair from 2010–2012.

 From 2017–2019, Silver served as the president of the Society for Behavioral Neuroendocrinology.

 In 2015, Silver was awarded the Daniel S. Lehrman Lifetime Achievement Award in Behavioral Neuroendocrinology, an award named in honor of her doctoral advisor.

 Silver is currently a receiving editor for eNeuro, an open-access journal of the Society for Neuroscience, and is also a section editor for the European Journal of Neuroscience.